mark2devel/mark2/INSTALL.md

 ### centos

 CentOS and some other distros ship an older version of python.
-To find out your python version, run:

-    $ python -V

-If you get something lower than 2.7, first check you don't already have python 2.7 installed somewhere else.
-Type:
+First check you have python 2.7:

-    $ python<TAB>
+    $ python2.7 -V

-If you see `python2.7` you don't need to install again, but you will need to apply the patch listed below.

-If you *don't* see `python2.7`, you need to install it.
+If you get "command not found", you need to install python 2.7.
 A decent guide for centos is [located here](http://toomuchdata.com/2012/06/25/how-to-install-python-2-7-3-on-centos-6-2/).
-Be sure to follow the instructions for installing `distribute also.
+Be sure to follow the instructions for installing distribute also.

 Next, install twisted from the package on [their website](http://twistedmatrix.com/).
 Don't use easy_install - you won't get the binaries that ship with twisted.